DanerSound/LearningVim/README.md

 - `$` - copy to the end of the line, including the last character.
 - `0` - copy from the start of the line to the character where the cursor is.
 - To know all the motions go to [Navigations and motions](#navigations-and-motions)

+There are a few more yank command:
+- `yy` - yank the entire line

 This operator is use with paste command:
 ```